axeldavy/VisualBitcoin/src/VisualBitcoin 1.1/Storage/Models/README.txt

 	- Is "split the storage between a primary storage and a structured storage" a good idea?
 	- Is "use the table storage to have structured data" a good idea?
+	- How could we organize the storage to enable interessant queries from the
+	  WebRole?
+	- How could we organize the storage to enable fast queries from the
+	  WebRole?